 It’s really concerning facts about the arctic ocean after knowing that Since the Arctic Ocean is being affected its marine ecosystem because of global warming and climate change.

 This ocean is like any other ocean of the world having the threats of climate change which is really affecting the marine ecosystem of the Arctic Ocean.

 The temperature of the Arctic Ocean is around -2 degrees Celsius which is constantly same all around the year.

-It’s really interesting to know that the Arctic Ocean’s climate conditions are totally and completely dependent on the weather seasons.
+It’s really interesting to know that the facts about the Arctic Ocean’s climate conditions are totally and completely dependent on the weather seasons.
 When the sky is constantly cloudy over the Arctic ocean then Winter will be long and it’ll be from September to May.